Strength Training Systems

 2. Specificity

-• Max strength → heavy lifting
+• Maximal strength comes from heavy lifting

-• Explosive strength → dynamic effort
+• Explosive strength comes from dynamic effort

-• Strength endurance → repeated output
+• Strength endurance comes from repeated output

-Your system has to match your goal.
+Your system has to match your goal, or you’re training for someone else’s.

 3. Variation (Used Correctly)

-This is where systems like conjugate got it right — but most people apply it wrong.
+Too little variation leads to stagnation.
+Too much leads to no progress at all.
+The key is structured variation.
+This is where systems like conjugate got it right, and where most people apply it wrong.

 4. Fatigue Management

 You don’t grow from training.
+You grow from recovering from it.
+Every system that works:

 • Manages fatigue